markasfour/rshell/README.md

 Rshell displays the the user name and the host name in the ready prompt

+Rshell supports input and output redirection with `<` as input, `>` as output (destructive), and `>>` as output (additive)

+Rshell supports output redirectoin with custom file descriptors such as using `2>` or `2>>`

+Rshell supports piping with the `|` symbol

+Rshell supports linkages of input and output redirection with piping

+Rshell supports the combination of command connectors and redirection symbols

 ##Dependencies
 The ```boost``` library is required to run the tokenizing method in Rshell